For a very long time, I was thinking of writing an article when I received an email that contained an attachment having

 I believe this attachment is related to an Emotet malware as per the VirusTotal results and few similar attachments which I have seen earlier where the same techniques were being used to infect a victim’s machine.

 So, What’s an Emotet?

 If you are a security professional who always tries to keep himself/herself updated then I am pretty much sure that you would have definitely heard or read somewhere about the emotet malware.
 But if not then worry not as I’ll try to give you a brief overview of the emotet malware and how dangerous it is.

 As per Wikipedia:- “Emotet is a banking Trojan malware program which obtains financial information by injecting computer code into the networking stack of an infected Microsoft Windows computer, allowing sensitive data to be stolen via transmission.
-Emotet malware also inserts itself into software modules which are then able to steal address book data and perform a denial of service attacks on other systems.
+Emotet malware also inserts itself into software modules that are then able to steal address book data and perform a denial of service attacks on other systems.
 It also functions as a downloader or dropper of other banking Trojans.“

 Emotet is one of the most prominent malware of all times and is considered very dangerous to organizations due to their ever-changing behavior (polymorphic malware) and evades security mechanisms.
 Current emotet malware has also the capability to detect whether they are being run in a sandbox machine and can thwart the analysis.

 My Machine Setup for Analysis!!

 - FLARE VM (One can install by navigating to the link here)